 Mix up your regular dinner plan tonight and start things off with a steamed artichoke with lemony aioli dip.
 You won’t regret it.

-- In a medium sauce pan, bring about two inches of water to an aggressive simmer.
+n a medium saucepan, bring about two inches of water to an aggressive simmer.